 For some companies assessing franchising properly in the first place means they don’t franchise at all.
-For others that do franchise there can be a big difference between those who prepare and plan properly as compared to those who take shortcuts.
+For others that do franchise, there can be a big difference between those who prepare and plan properly as compared to those who take shortcuts.

-In our experience, the following are typical shortcomings when vital stages are missed:
+Typical shortcomings when vital stages are missed:

 - The company is likely to have problems with roles and responsibilities, like what they do as a franchisor, what franchisees expect the company to do and what the company expects franchisees to do.